AstraZeneca says CEO Pascal Soriot will host earnings call

 ($1 = 0.7717 pounds)

-Reporting by Kate Holton, Simon Jessop and Paul Sandle; Editing by Guy Faulconbridge and Robin Pomeroy
+Reporting by Kate Holton, Simon Jessop and Paul Sandle, additional reporting by Deena Beasley; editing by Robin Pomeroy and Tom Brown